mark-watson/Clojure-AI-Book/manuscript/libpython.md

 ## Using libpython-clj with the spaCy and Hugging Face Transformer Python NLP Libraries

-I combined both examples we just saw in one project.
+I combined the three examples we just saw in one project for this chapter.
 Let's start with the project file which is largely copied from Carin Meier's **libpython-clj** examples GitHub repository.

 {lang="clojure",linenos=on}